1 Day Itinerary To Banff: Explore the Town & Johnston Canyon

 Stop for a Picture with the Banff Sign

 Although a bit touristy, a visit to Banff isn’t complete without snapping a photo at the iconic Banff Sign.
-The sign is located at the entrance of the town, just across the street from the Fenlands Banff Recreation Centre.
-If you want to snap a picture with the Banff Sign, you can park your car at the rec centre and just walk there.
+The sign is located at the Banff Train Station, which is the new location to the previous across the Fenlands Banff Recreation Centre.

-Stroll Downtown Banff
+Downtown Banff stroll

 If it’s your first time in Alberta or Canada, you should definitely make a stop in Downtown Banff.
 This small town is very picturesque, with a striking mountain backdrop and local shops along Banff Avenue.
 Check out some of the souvenir shops, grab a coffee or a snack before leaving.